LOKESH-DODLA/Amstrong-number/README.md

- This is wrote in Java and C Programming
+ This is wrote in Java and C Programming useing for() and While() Loop .

  ENJOY Keep Smiling ...................